syncfusion-content/windowsforms-docs/WindowsForms/DocIo/Working-with-Paragraphs.md

 ![](Working-with-Paragraphs_images/Working-with-Paragraphs_img10.jpeg)

-> Note: Initially DocIO generated documents display the icon (given image) in place of the embedded OLE instance.
+N> Initially DocIO generated documents display the icon (given image) in place of the embedded OLE instance.
 By setting the DisplayAsIcon property to true, the icon is not updated after opening or editing the OLE instance by using Microsoft Word.
 However, setting the DisplayAsIcon property to false enables the Word document to update the icons dynamically with the content after opening or editing the OLE instance.

 Following are the API details of this feature:

-Public Constructors

-Table 64 : Public Constructors
+#### Public Constructors

 <table>
 <tr>